Alexei Navalny apparently moved from prison | DW | 12.03.2021

 The Kremlin critic had been held in the Kolchugino detention center in the Vladimir region northeast of Moscow while in quarantine before serving his sentence in a penal colony.

-The account also retweeted comments made by Navalny's lawyer Olga Mikhailova to the commercial Russian radio station Echo of Moscow.

-"Today, lawyers were not allowed to visit Alexei during the day under various pretexts.
-After that, at 14:00, they announced that Alexei had been taken away, but they refused to answer where exactly.
-We don't know where he is now," the station tweeted.
+Navalny's team said on his Twitter account that his lawyers had been in Kolchugino since the beginning of the day.
+"Under various pretexts, they were not allowed to see Alexei," the account said.
+"Only at 2 p.m. were they told that Alexei had departed.
+They refused to answer where he went."

+"We don't know where he is now," the station cited her as saying.
 "His whereabouts are unknown to us once again.
 The administration is supposed to notify relatives where he has been transferred.
-But as practice has shown, this is not done."
+But, as practice has shown, this has not been done."

 In a statement read out by Poland to the UN Human Rights Council in Geneva on Friday, signatories said actions against the opposition leader were "unacceptable and politically motivated."